aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xls-to-xps/_index.md

 {{% blocks/products/pf/agp/text %}}

- Java developers can easily convert XLS file to XPS in just a few lines of code.
+ Java developers can easily convert XLS to XPS in just a few lines of code.

 {{% /blocks/products/pf/agp/text %}}